 Treatment of chronic, neurological lyme can vary.
 Often combination treatment with either oral cefixime, intravenous ceftriaxone, and ozone therapy is most useful.

-Ceftriaxone intravenously can be an excellent treatment for neurological lyme, but it is difficult for patients to get, and has increased risk compared to oral antibiotic treatment for neurological lyme.
+In my experience, ceftriaxone intravenously can be an excellent treatment for neurological lyme when used as part of a comprehensive program, but it is difficult for patients to get, and has increased risk compared to oral antibiotic treatment for neurological lyme.
 Furthermore, when the diagnosis of chronic lyme does not fit the conventional, more rigid and restrictive guidelines of the Infectious Disease Society of America, it can be even more difficult for patients to get adequate treatment.
+There is published data going both ways in which ceftriaxone may be helpful, but also data as below showing that as a single treatment modality, it is not enough.
+It has significant risk.

 One interesting study by Fallon et al in Neurology 2008 volume 70 compared 10 weeks of intravenous ceftriaxone to 10 weeks of placebo.
-At 12 weeks there was a large effect size improvement in cognitive symptoms, including working memory.
+At 12 weeks there was improvement in symptoms, with good effect size.
 This was significantly different from placebo.

 At 24 weeks the placebo group ended up improving as well, so by week 24 there was no difference.
 However, improvements in pain and fatigue at week 12 did persist to week 24, was statistically different from placebo, and had a medium effect size.